-This Design And Implementation Of A Computerized Biometric Clocking System project materials is available in PDF or Doc format.
+The Design And Implementation Of A Computerized Biometric Clocking System Complete Project Material (PDF/DOC)

 The main objective of this study is to develop an ICT assisted menu directorate system, whereby someone could be able to choose a meal, get the list of ingredients to cook the meal and follow a step by step help in order to cook the meal.
 In the other hand, it will also consist of a food time table, where certain meal will be designated for a certain time.
 Analysis involved a detailed study of the current system, leading to specifications of a new system.
 The existing system of Menu Directorate System is highly manual; the chef or cook thinks about a specific meal he or she wants to cook, determines the ingredients he or she wants to use, he or she then collects the ingredients before starting the cooking process.
 There is no definite database in this system; the only thing the chef or cook may do is to write down the ingredients in a book for reference purpose and forming a timetable.
 The development ICT assisted menu directorate system involved many phases.